SsunyR/my-discord-bot/README.md

 !help command shows available commands and their description.
 Add description with """ """ when no specific descriptions are set.
 Specific descriptions can be set in the bracket of command().

+# Command inputs
+You can set the number and type of the input which command will listen.
+Default type is String, can be changed with "(variable) : (type)."
+You can limit the number of variable by listing as a parameter.
+Can use unlimited number of variable with asterisk(*).